Digichem-Project/configurables/README.md

-# Configurables (Configurable Objects
+# Configurables (Configurable Objects)

-A python class for providing complex validation for object attributes, and for dynamically loading objects from config files.
+A python library for providing complex validation for object attributes, and for dynamically loading objects from config files.

 More documentation coming soon.